Medically reviewed by Drugs.com. Last updated on Oct 12, 2020.

 Tendonitis in the shoulder – The most common form of tendonitis in the shoulder is rotator cuff tendonitis.
 It involves the tendon of the supraspinatus muscle, which attaches to the upper portion of the upper arm bone (humerus) at the shoulder joint.
 Less commonly, the tendon of the infraspinatus muscle or other tendons of the rotator cuff is affected.
 In most cases, the supraspinatus tendon is injured by overuse, typically in an occupation or sport that requires the arm to be elevated repeatedly.
 People at risk include carpenters, painters, welders, swimmers, tennis players and baseball players.
 The average patient is a male laborer older than 40, and the shoulder pain is on the same side as his dominant hand (for example, right shoulder pain in a right-handed person).

 Tendonitis in the elbow – Two forms of tendonitis commonly involve the elbow: lateral epicondylitis and medial epicondylitis.
-Both are very common overuse injuries among athletes involved in throwing and racquet sports.
+Both are very common overuse injuries among athletes involved in golf or throwing and racquet sports.

 Lateral epicondylitis (tennis elbow) causes pain on the outer side of the elbow joint.
 This condition probably affects 40% to 50% of all adult athletes who play racquet sports.
 It also can be caused by any activity that repeatedly twists and flexes the wrist, such as pulling weeds, using a screwdriver or even carrying a briefcase.